Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/chandelier-exit.md

 1. **Long Stop**: The highest high over the specified period minus (ATR * multiplier).
 2. **Short Stop**: The lowest low over the specified period plus (ATR * multiplier).

 These levels are dynamically adjusted based on the ATR, which measures market volatility.
-This ensures that the stop-loss levels expand during volatile periods to avoid premature exits and contract during calmer periods to protect gains.
+This approach ensures that the stop-loss levels expand during volatile periods to avoid premature exits and contract during calmer periods to protect gains.

 ## How to Use